jakobnissen/tree/docs/documentation.md

 __removing a node and all its descendants from a tree, returning it__

+Note that while the parent of the node will no longer refer to this removed child, the child still keeps a pointer to its old parent.

 `subtree = detach!(node)`

-If you want to returned node to be an independent tree with its own root:
+If you want to returned node to be an independent tree with its own root, thus completely severing the connection between the node and its parent:

 `newtree = detach!(node, asroot=true)`